Advanced Kevin Spaceyfare

 This is the first COD which truly is made for the current generation, with some experience under the belt of the PS4 & XB1 hardware, a seemingly strong visual upgrade to the engine, how does it fare?

-Let's take a look.
+Let's take a look!

-The story is about a huge company, industrialising war and giving the player a second chance after being wounded in a war against North Korea. in the opening level.
+The story is about a huge company, industrialising war and giving the player a second chance after being wounded in a war against North Korea in the great looking opening level.
 What you get from the company Atlas, run by Kevin Spacey whom looks just like the real actor, is a mechsuit.
 This suit lets you have abilities that go far beyond human nature.
 You can slow everything down in typical Matrix fashion, jump from huge heights, lift incredibly heavy things, climb metal surfaces etc.

 After each mission you even receive points to upgrade the suit, based on kills, headshots, grenade kills and intel items you've found.
-It's nice to see these new ideas and I always enjoy being able to upgrade my character.
+It's nice to see these innovative ideas and I always enjoy being able to upgrade my character.

-I would've enjoyed the game even more if it actually let me choose the types of mechsuits I wanted for each mission, thus letting me find a route trough a map that suited the particular suit I choose.
+I would've enjoyed the game even more if it let me choose the types of mechsuits I wanted for each mission, thus letting me find a route through a map that suited the particular suit I choose.
 But I guess we'll have to wait before they make such drastic changes to the formula.

 I've also played the multiplayer to a small degree, though no extensive testing at all.
 I would say it's definitely one of the more difficult COD games to compete with online.
 Well trained players take benefit of the mechsuits and keep jumping around and attacking you from every possible angle.

-Beginners to the series may want to try another title in the franchise before this one, as it's easier to play without the danger of enemies jumping in from anywhere above and benefiting from the "super natural" powers.
+Beginners to the series may want to try another title in the franchise before this one, as it's easier to play without the danger of enemies jumping in from anywhere above and benefiting from the "supernatural" powers.